CutaneousBioinf/LiteratureMiningTool/RelatMap/Disease2DrugMapper/README.md

 ---- RUN IN AN IDE ----

-The entire project can be pulled into Java IDE, such as eclipse.
+The entire project can be pulled into a Java IDE, such as Eclipse.
 You can compile the file Disease2DrugMapper/edu/uom/med/diseaseDrugMapper/DiseaseDrugMapper.java.

 ---- COMPILE AND RUN ON THE COMMAND LINE ----